isomerpages/govtech-gobusiness/_essentialservices/1l-others.md

 11. Pet supplies stores (only online retail allowed, physical shopfront to be closed)

-12. Retail laundry services (only online and delivery services allowed, physical shopfront to be closed)
+12. Retail laundry services (only online and delivery services allowed, physical shopfront to be closed) and unmanned laundry services

 13. Private buses